High School English Educator

 • Experience mentoring and/or tutoring English language learners in schools or similar activities

 • Experience planning and delivering lessons in a participatory manner

 • Strong communication, public speaking, and organizational skills

 • Experience with youth programs

 There are no pre-requisite language requirements for this position.

-During pre-service training, Volunteers will receive training by Malawian language instructors to communicate in the local language used in their assigned host community.
-By the end of pre-service training, Trainees must achieve a functional level of the local language ability before taking the official oath to become a Peace Corps Volunteer.
+During Pre-Service Training, Volunteers will receive training by Malawian language instructors to communicate in the local language used in their assigned host community.
+By the end of Pre-Service Training, Trainees must achieve a functional level of the local language ability before taking the official oath to become a Peace Corps Volunteer.

 Housing: High School English Educators typically live in housing provided by the school.
-Most of these houses are constructed of bricks with concrete flooring and corrugated metal roofs.
+Most of these houses are constructed of brick with concrete flooring and corrugated metal roofs.
 Homes may be located on the school grounds or nearby in the surrounding community.
 Like most rural residences in Malawi, the homes of Peace Corps Volunteers typically do not have electricity or running water.
 Volunteers use candles and solar lamps for lighting, cook with wood/charcoal stoves, and collect water from a nearby communal pump.
 Toilets are typically in the form of outdoor latrines, or squat toilets, and bathing is done using a bucket.
 Mobile phone coverage is available, but spotty in some areas.
 Basic necessities such as vegetables, grains, and household goods can be purchased in the community or at a nearby market town.